-Raimondi owned Terex Rough Terrain Cranes is set to re-enter the telescopic crawler market with the launch of a 70 tonne TTC 70 designed and built at its Crespellano, headquarters in Italy.
+Raimondi owned Terex Rough Terrain Cranes is set to re-enter the telescopic crawler crane market with the launch of a 70 tonne TTC 70 designed and built at its Crespellano headquarters in Italy.
 The move comes almost 14 years after Terex withdrew from this market.

 The new 70 tonne Terex TTC 70

-The TTC 70 can handle its maximum capacity at a 2.5 metre radius or 64.5 tonnes at three metres.
-The crane has a 36.8 metre four section heavy duty main boom, a 15.6 tonne capacity on full boom at a radius of up to eight metres radius or take 2.2 tonnes to the maximum radius of 34 metres.
-Load charts exist for superstructure counterweights as low as 5,000kg, fully retracted track widths and slopes of up to four degrees.
+The TTC 70 can handle its maximum capacity at a 2.5 metre radius, or 64.5 tonnes at three metres.
+The crane has a 36.8 metre four section heavy duty main boom, with 15.6 tonnes capacity on the fully extended boom at a radius of up to eight metres or take 2.2 tonnes to the maximum radius of 34 metres.
+Load charts exist for superstructure counterweights of 18,000kg or 5,000kg, along with fully retracted or fully extended track widths and slopes of up to four degrees.

 The crane has a 36.8 metre four section boom

-The TTC 70 has a new remote conroller
+The TTC 70 has a new remote controller

-The crane has an overall stowed width of just under three metres, with extends to a maximum of 4.8 metres.
-At this stage there are no load charts for intermediate or variable - one side in and one side out track widths.
-Overall stowed length is 13,6 metres, while the overall height is just over three metres.
+The crane has an overall stowed width of just under three metres, which extends to a maximum of 4.8 metres.
+At this stage there are no load charts for intermediate or variable - one side in or one side out track widths.
+Overall stowed length is 13.6 metres, while the overall height is just over three metres.
 Total weight without counterweights is 44,500kg, making it relatively easy to transport on two trucks.

-image[796521(The crane has a retracted overall width of just under 3m)
+The crane has a retracted overall width of just under 3m

 Features include T-Link connectivity, electronic management of the main hydraulic pump and a redesigned, more spacious cab.
 A new remote controller with full data readout on the large screen, can be used to operate all machine functions, including counterweight assembly and removal by one person.
 Power comes from Stage V or Stage IIIA Cummins diesel.